The GIVIT Story

 When the devastating floods hit Queensland in 2011, Premier Anna Bligh turned to Juliette for help.
 GIVIT became the state government’s official website for managing donations during disasters.
 During the floods, charities were better able to focus their efforts and resources, no longer burdened by mountains of well-meant but unmanageable or poor quality donations.
 The GIVIT website received 1.8 million hits in 10 days.
 Within three weeks, more than 33,500 goods were matched with those in need.

-The success of the model led to the establishment of a dedicated GIVIT Disaster Recovery Service, now in place in the ACT, NSW, Queensland, and Victoria.
-Whether in drought, flood or fire, GIVIT can respond effectively to help those impacted.
-You can read more about GIVIT's disaster recovery work here.
+The success of the GIVIT model led to the establishment of a dedicated GIVIT Disaster and Emergency Recovery Service, now in place in the ACT, NSW, Queensland, and Victoria.
+Whether in recovery from a cyclone, flood or fire, GIVIT can respond effectively to help those impacted.
+You can read more about GIVIT's recovery work here.

-Community-led support is critical to GIVIT's National Indigenous Support Program.
+Community-led support is critical to GIVIT's First Nations Support Appeal.
 True to our model, we never assume and always ask what’s needed.
-We help channel essential items to address social, economic, and environmental inequalities, partnering with communities to improve the well-being and opportunities of Indigenous Australians.
+We help channel essential items to address social, economic, and environmental inequalities, partnering with communities to improve wellbeing and increase opportunities.

 Happy 10th Birthday!

-In 2020 GIVIT expanded operations nationally, responding to a devastating bushfire season that sadly took lives and destroyed homes.
+In 2020 GIVIT expanded operations nationally, responding to the devastating Black Summer Bushfires that sadly took lives and destroyed homes.
 GIVIT was called upon to help those struggling with the additional loss of household and personal essentials.
 Once again, GIVIT stepped up, making a difference and giving some hope to individuals, families, and communities in tough times.

 From an idea discussed around the kitchen table, GIVIT is now a critical player in disaster recovery and an essential resource for thousands of charities and community organisations.
-Juliette has built a small but passionate team and, as a result, more Australians get more of the help they need when they need it.
+As a result, more Australians get more of the help they need when they need it.

 GIVIT has become the smart way to give.